Beetroot: Eastern Europe

-Svekolnik, or svyokolnik, is yet another Russian beet-based soup, typically distinguished from borscht in that vegetables for svekolnik are cooked raw and not sauteed, while many types of borscht typically include sauteed carrots and other vegetables.
-Svekolnik got its name from svyokla, Russian word for "beet."
+Svekolnik, or svyokolnik, is yet another Russian beet-based soup, typically distinguished from borscht in that vegetables for svekolnik are cooked raw and not sautéed, while many types of borscht typically include sautéed carrots and other vegetables.
+Svekolnik got its name from svyokla, the Russian word for "beet."
 Sometimes, various types of cold borscht are also called "svekolnik".

 India

 In Indian cuisine, chopped, cooked, spiced beetroot is a common side dish.
 Yellow-colored beetroots are grown on a very small scale for home consumption.

 North America

 Besides standard fruit and vegetable dishes, certain varieties of beets are sometimes used as a garnish to a tart.

 Northern Europe

-A common dish in Sweden and elsewhere in the Nordic countries is Biff à la Lindström, a variant of meatballs or burgers, with chopped or grated beetroot added to the minced meat.
+A common dish in Sweden and elsewhere in the Nordic countries is biff à la Lindström, a variant of meatballs or burgers, with chopped or grated beetroot added to the minced meat.
+Swedish pyttipanna is also traditionally served with pickled beetroot.

-In Northern Germany, beetroot is mashed with Labskaus or added as its side order.
+In Northern Germany, beetroot is mashed with Labskaus or added as its side dish.